The Importance of Getting a Home Inspection

 First-time buyers will most likely be taking on a substantial mortgage loan to purchase their first home.
 While regular maintenance and necessary upgrades will occur during the lifetime of owning a home, there can be existing structural and cosmetic issues that can be costly to repair.
 One way to know whether a potential home requires major work is for buyers to schedule a home inspection.

-Home inspections can provide invaluable information to potential buyers.
+Home inspections can provide invaluable information to potential buyers, such as whether you will need flood insurance.
 While a home inspection is not always mandatory, it can be an asset and help level the playing field between the buyer and seller.

 The Purpose of a Home Inspection